HermanL02/WarwickUniversity-Notes/202404/Script.md

 Good morning, professors.
 I am really glad to have a chance to bring you my dissertation project, the WeChat End-to-End Encryption Tool, which I want to call it, the Libre Chat.
 # Motivation
 ## WeChat Market Place
 According to the latest data of Chinese instant message apps, WeChat has over 1 billion daily active users.
 The second one is QQ, which has over 300 million daily active users.
 It is also a Tencent product.
-The third one would be Ding Talk app, which has less than 100 million, and it is more likely to be a Slckwhich is a company-wide used
+The third one would be Ding Talk app, which has less than 100 million, and it is more likely to be a Slack type organizational and administration app, which is a company-wide used
 ## WeChat vs. Privacy
 There is always a issue for Chinese people
 ## Users Alternatives